Emmanuel-glitch7/Optimizing-Order-Fulfilment-for-Streamline-Logistics-Solutions/README.md

 - How to create a Pivot Table
 - How to summarise KPIs using the Pivot Table
 - How to visualise insights in Excel using Pivot Table analysis
+- How to represent my findings and give recommendation using Microsoft Power Point